 Northwestern Ontario is dotted with excellent golf courses, many of which give a whole new meaning to the saying "play it as it lies".
-With our Canadian Shield topography, the courses wind through craggy rocks, pine trees and border the boreal forest with all it's potential hazards.
+With our Canadian Shield topography, the courses wind through craggy rocks, and pine trees and border the boreal forest with all its potential hazards.
 You may take a swing from the tee and not see where your ball landed because of a large rolling hill.

-Known as the most northerly 18 Hole golf course in Ontario, the Red Lake Golf and Country Club will challenge the most accomplished golfer.
+Known as the most northerly 18-hole golf course in Ontario, the Red Lake Golf and Country Club will challenge the most accomplished golfer.
 The course measures 6359 yards from the blue tees and has a slope rating of 68.8.
 The course is situated on the scenic shores of beautiful McNeely Bay on Red Lake.
-The course is a great combination of rolling hills, tree-lined fairways and breathtaking lake vistas.
+The course is a great combination of rolling hills, tree-lined fairways, and breathtaking lake vistas.

-This beautiful and strategic 9 hole course has stunning visuals and some very challenging holes.
-The most challenging hole is also the most scenic, the par three 8th at 181 yards.
-This tee shot is over water to a large green and plays longer than the length on the score card as it is uphill and into the prevailing wind.
-Water will come into play on 3 holes and the greens roll between 8.5 and 9 on the stimp meter.
+This beautiful and strategic 9-hole course has stunning visuals and some very challenging holes.
+The most challenging hole is also the most scenic, the par-three 8th at 181 yards.
+This tee shot is over water to a large green and plays longer than the length on the scorecard as it is uphill and into the prevailing wind.
+Water will come into play on 3 holes and the greens roll between 8.5 and 9 on the Stimpmeter.
 The Club dates back to the early 60s.

 Beauty Bay Golf Course, Kenora

 Known locally as the "Diamond in the Rough", Beauty Bay is located along the shores of Black Sturgeon Lake and offers a real challenge.
-Over the last several years the golf has been nurtured into of of Northwest Ontario's best 18 holes golf courses.
-It's rolling terrain and water hazards combine to make breathtaking scenery.
+Over the last several years golf has been nurtured into one of Northwest Ontario's best 18 holes golf courses.
+Its rolling terrain and water hazards combine to make breathtaking scenery.
 Carved out of the Canadian Shield, this course is a true test for golfers of all levels.
 This Par 72 golf course is located just 15 minutes from downtown Kenora, Ontario.

-Situated only minutes from downtown Kenora on the shores of Lake of the Woods, the Kenora Golf and Country Club boasts a challenging 18 hole course accessible by land or water.
+Situated only minutes from downtown Kenora on the shores of Lake of the Woods, the Kenora Golf and Country Club boasts a challenging 18-hole course accessible by land or water.
 From the higher elevated holes, you can see beautiful views of the lake as you play.
 Don't be surprised if you see wildlife on the course.
 The course's terrain varies from level to hilly.
 Tall, mature trees outline the fairways and water comes into play on 7 holes.
 There are 3 sets of tees with distances ranging from 5206 to 6333 yards.